Alobondo/hydroCHISQR/README.md

 # hydroCHISQR
-Chi - Squared test for hydrological frequency analysis
+R package to apply a Chi - Squared test for hydrological frequency analysis

 # Requirements
 Dependencies: